False Analogy Examples

-In a false analogy would be this statement right here: “Failing to tip a waitress is like stealing money out of somebody’s wallet.
-Of course, failing to tip is very rude, especially when the service has been good, but people are not arrested for failing to tip as they would for stealing money from a wallet.
+An example of a false analogy would be this statement right here: “Failing to tip a waitress is like stealing money out of somebody’s wallet.”
+Of course, failing to tip is very rude, especially when the service has been good.
+However, people are not arrested for failing to tip as they would be for stealing money from a wallet.
 To compare stingy diners with thieves is a false analogy.